 SOIL ORGANIC CARBON STOCK DISTRIBUTION

 Soil organic carbon stock was calculated using total organic carbon, soil bulk density and depth of each soil horizon.
-Soil carbon stock raged between 1.5 to 46.3 Mg ha-1 in the data set.
+Soil organic carbon stock raged between 1.5 to 46.3 Mg ha-1 in the data set.
 Soil carbon stock had the similar trend as the SOC increased towards the surface in both soils.
-Typic Hapludolls had greater carbon stocks as compare to Typic Haplustepts at all horizon levels (Figure 2).
-Soil carbon stock negatively correlated with soil pH (r -0.38) and calcium carbonates (r -0.45).
-Relationship of soil organic carbon stock with soil properties is given in figure 3.
-Soil organic carbon stock positively correlated with dissolved organic carbon (DOC), oxalate extractable iron and dithionite extractable aluminum as organic carbon contents are associated with amorphous iron and crystalline aluminum oxides.
+Typic Hapludolls had greater carbon stocks as compared to Typic Haplustepts at all horizon levels (Figure 2).
+Soil organic carbon stock negatively correlated with soil pH (r -0.38 p ≤ 0.05) and calcium carbonates (r -0.45, p ≤ 0.01).
+Relationship of SOC stock with soil properties is given in figure 3.
+Soil organic carbon stock positively correlated with DOC, oxalate extractable iron and dithionite extractable aluminum as organic carbon contents are associated with amorphous iron and crystalline aluminum oxides.
 Soil organic carbon stock negatively correlated with soil bulk density and clay content.
-Cumulative carbon stock was estimated by addition of all horizons of a soil profile.
-Cumulative carbon stock for Typic Hapludolls was 95 Mg ha-1 while 30 Mg ha-1 for the Typic Haplustepts.
+Cumulative organic carbon stock was estimated by addition of all horizons of a soil profile.
+Cumulative organic carbon stock for Typic Hapludolls was 95 Mg ha-1 while 30 Mg ha-1 for the Typic Haplustepts.

 Fig 2.
 Distribution of soil carbon stock and soil organic carbon in soil profiles.
 Each number is mean of 3 and error bars show standard errors.

 Typic Hapludolls located in high rainfall area under coniferous forest which result in accumulation of high organic carbon whereas Typic Haplustepts located in semiarid area under continuous cultivation which result in depletion of carbon from soil.
 Land use and management practices influence distribution of organic carbon content 32.
-Accumulation potential of OC in arid and semi-arid climate more than humid regions 33.
+Accumulation potential of organic carbon in arid and semi-arid climate is more than humid regions 33.
 As a result of high temperature and atmospheric carbon dioxide concentration increase calcium carbonate and soil pH.
 Which reduce organic carbon quantity in soil by increase in rate of mineralization.
 As rate of mineralization increase plants utilize carbon more effectively for biomass production.
 Negative correlation between OC and clay content and bulk density due to reduce contact with surface layer.
-With depth micro porosity increase and bulk density also cause lower carbon stocks, However higher macro porosity increases in carbon stocks and provided positive correlations 34.
+With depth micro porosity increase and bulk density also cause lower carbon stocks.
+However macro porosity increases with increase in carbon stocks and provided positive correlations 34.

 Fig 3.
 Relationship of soil organic carbon stock with selected soil properties.